 To adapt to the evolving situation and increase accessibility, FRANK Talks will be offered both virtually and in-person.
 The host library and the facilitator must agree in advance on the format.
 Please note that some topics are offered virtually only.
 We will be monitoring state and federal health advisories so that we may act accordingly to protect the safety of hosts, facilitators and the public who attend FRANK Talk programs.

-Current topics may be scheduled from now up to January 31, 2023 (contingent on the availability of the Facilitator).
+Current topics may be scheduled for programs now through January 2024, contingent on the availability of the Facilitator.
+For programs beyond Jan.
+24, please contact the AH office at 602-257-0335.
 We will update FRANK Talk topics periodically depending on demand and resources.
 Please note that your program must be approved before you begin marketing and promotion.
 This will help us avoid scheduling the same programs too close together.

 FRANK Talks discussion.
 Photo courtesy of Chandler Public Library Flickr